 - A detailed article that explains how to do something with regard to a topic that no one has written about previously.

-10) Would a reputable journal or magazine be interested in printing your article?
+10. Would a reputable journal or magazine be interested in printing your article?

 Even though you do not have to worry about what the typical gatekeeper thinks about your article, it does not mean that your articles can be worthless junk.

-11) Is your article brief, ineffective and pointless?
+11, Is your article brief, ineffective and pointless?